haseeb-cb/fundamentals-of-gis/Content/1_exercise.md

 	- Press OK

 16. We have now created a new layer, but it is empty – there is nothing in it yet.
 Now, we can edit the new tam-pere_bus_stops layer we have created to add a location and road name.
 This happens in a similar way to how we edited the buildings layer, but we are also going to use the identify features tool to find out the name of the roads where each bus stop is located and add it to the tampere_bus_stops attribute table as we add points.

 	- Select tampere_bus_stops in the layers panel

 	- Toggle *Editing* on in the *Digitization Toolbar*

 	- Find a red point on the georeferenced raster.
 Make sure the tampere_roads layer is selected in the layers panel.

 	- Using the *Identify features* tool, click on a line feature in the tampere_roads layers where is the bus stop is located and scroll through the attributes until you find the name of the road

 	- Next, select the tampere_bus_stops layer.
 Choose *Add Point Feature* from the *Digitization Toolbar*.
 You don’t need to close the Identify features window to do this.

 	- Click on the red dot in the georeferenced raster.
 This will add a point, and prompt you to add attributes for the fields.
 In ID enter numbers (1 for the first point, 2 for the second…) and the name of the road in road_locat.
 Press OK.

-f.
-Repeat this for each bus stop.
+	- Repeat this for each bus stop.

-g.
-Save the Edits in the Digitization Toolbar
+	- *Save the Edits* in the Digitization Toolbar and toggle off *editing*.

+- Picture